In-depth reviews of the latest scuba diving equipment. Real-world testing by Australian divers for Australian conditions.

 Rating 4/5 · Price $999

-A versatile AMOLED dive computer that handles scuba, freediving, and sidemount well, though the 80m depth limit keeps it recreational.
+Suunto Nautic S review: a versatile AMOLED dive computer for scuba, freediving and sidemount, though its 80m depth limit keeps it recreational.

 Rating 4/5 · Price $899